Our Approach

 Our Vision

-• We see ourselves providing leadership in ways of community economic development that build a healthy social and economic environment for all.
+- We see ourselves providing community economic development initiatives that support a healthy social and economic environment for all.

-• We see a vital local economy that uses local resources & sustains jobs, businesses & community enterprise.
+- We see a vital local economy that uses local resources, sustains jobs, businesses, and community enterprise.

-• We see neighbourhoods that are prosperous, beautiful, & environmentally sustainable.
+- We see neighbourhoods that are prosperous, beautiful, and environmentally sustainable.

 Community Economic Development principles guide all of our work

-Although the core communities face many challenges, we believe that a CED approach has the potential to build healthier communities – where people regain some measure of control over their day-to-day lives and where human and local needs take precedence over distant and corporate needs.
+The core communities face disporportionate challenges in every area and we believe that a CED approach has the potential to enable our communities to regain autonomy over their day-to-day lives, take pride in their contributions, and create an environment where local, social needs take precedence over distant, corporate needs.

 Community Economic Development (CED) strives to: